qgis/qwc2-demo-app/doc/src/plugins.md

 Bookmarks are only allowed for authenticated users.

-Requires `permalinkServiceUrl` to point to a qwc-permalink-service.
+Requires `permalinkServiceUrl` to point to a `qwc-permalink-service`.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|